viridiphile/homepage/README.md

    on mobile devices as well as laptops and desktops.

 main styles in one place, so we can have them applied everywhere

+LOOK INTO .MAIN AND .GENERAL, to fix nature.hmtl styling

+CREDITS TO BE MADE IN THE MODAL FORM